openeuler-mirror/nestos-installer/docs/customizing-install.md

 coreos.inst.install_dev=/dev/sda coreos.inst.ignition_url=https://example.com/install-config.ign ignition.config.url=https://example.com/hooks.ign ignition.firstboot ignition.platform.id=metal
 ```

-## Custom coreos-installer invocation
+## Custom nestos-installer invocation

-It is also possible to invoke coreos-installer from a custom systemd unit,
+It is also possible to invoke nestos-installer from a custom systemd unit,
 instead of the default invocation that runs with the
 `coreos.inst.install_dev` kernel argument.
 This can be useful for
-customizing the coreos-installer command-line arguments, e.g. to
+customizing the nestos-installer command-line arguments, e.g. to
 automatically select the target install disk.

-This is a sample Fedora CoreOS config to run coreos-installer:
+This is a sample NestOS config to run nestos-installer:

 ```
 variant: fcos